How to Change File Encoding (UTF-8 Fix) Online | Upload your data now | I Love CSV Blog

 More about Change File Encoding (UTF-8 Fix)

+Have you ever opened a file and seen "L'été" instead of "L'été", or question marks "????" where special characters should be?
+This is a classic character encoding problem.
+Most modern systems expect data in UTF-8 format, but many programs (especially older ones or on Windows) save files using different encodings like WINDOWS-1252 or ISO-8859-1.
 This tool fixes that instantly.
 It lets you specify the original encoding of your file and correctly converts it to the universally compatible UTF-8 format, ensuring all your characters appear exactly as they should.

 Frequently Asked Questions